sahandevs/JumpKingPlus/_docs/modding/screens.md

 contains textures such as background, foreground, midground, scrolling images and masks.
 {: .fs-6 .fw-300 }

-All of the layers together of a screen can make this result (*without counting the hidden wall because that's a type of prop*):
+All of the layers of a screen can be merged to make a result like this (*without counting the hidden wall because that's a type of prop*):

 ![Example Image](https://raw.githubusercontent.com/Phoenixx19/JumpKingPlus/www/workshop/files/final.jpg)

-Every layer has it's own name, format and folder.<br>The following list will go from back to front.
+Every layer has its own name, format and folder.<br>The following list will go from back to front.

 ## Table of contents
 {: .no_toc .text-delta }